 The two handouts below from People for Animals contain helpful information:

 Would you like to support TNR but don't have any cats to trap?
 The Friends of BCAS can always use donations of cat traps.
 See our wishlist on the Tomahawk page.

 I Need Help Trapping Cats in Burlington County

+If you feed them, you must fix them!
 The Friends of the Burlington County Animal Shelter can help.
-Send an email to firstname.lastname@example.org or call 609-479-1966 with the following information:
+To make an appointment to get a community cat(s) fixed and vaccinated, send an email to firstname.lastname@example.org or call 609-479-1966 with the following information:

 - approximate number of community cats requiring TNR

-Are you are willing to TNR the cats yourself, but do not have traps?
-Friends of BCAS has traps you can borrow.
+We rely on caregivers to trap, as able.
+Friends of BCAS has traps you can borrow for up to two weeks on a first-come, first-served basis.
 Please fill out our cat trap agreement and email it to email@example.com.
 Your full deposit will be refunded when the trap is returned.

 Need our help with TNR?
-An experienced volunteer can help but you will be responsible for helping to cover their costs ($5/cat).
+We receive more requests for assistance than we can accommodate.
+An experienced volunteer may be able to assist you but you will be responsible for helping to cover their costs ($5/cat).

 To trap community cats, here are the traps and dividers we recommend:

 - Safeguard with rear door trap